jeddl/dotfiles/README.md

 My dotfiles of configuration of system, applications and plugins.

 # Update
-This repository will consitently be updated.
+This repository will constantly be updated.